Differentiated Math Game

 Organize two teams.
 One player from each team rolls a die…both dice land…10 and 2 are shown!
 Both players eagerly wait for the leader to call the operation.
 Will it be subtraction? addition? multiplication? or division?

-They quickly make calculations in their head to prepare.
+They quickly make calculations in their heads to prepare.

 The leader shouts multiplication!